efatto/crm/crm_security_group/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds new security options to CRM by creating 3 groups (Own Documents Only, All Documents and Administrator) to separate Sales and CRM apps permissions
+This module adds new security options to CRM by creating 4 groups (Own Documents Only, Team Documents Only, All Documents and Administrator) to separate Sales and CRM apps permissions

 **Table of contents**